MicrosoftDocs/cpp-docs/docs/error-messages/compiler-errors-1/compiler-error-c2435.md

  The **/clr:pure** and **/clr:safe** compiler options are deprecated in Visual Studio 2015.

- Initialization of global per–application domain variable requires the CRT compiled with `/clr:pure`, which does not produce a verifiable image.
+ Initialization of global per-application domain variable requires the CRT compiled with `/clr:pure`, which does not produce a verifiable image.

  For more information, see [appdomain](../../cpp/appdomain.md) and [process](../../cpp/process.md).